ArtemChebotko/cassandra4-virtual-tables/step1.md

 <div class="step-title">Check the environment</div>

-The environment has a single-node Cassandra cluster running.
+The environment has a single-node Cassandra cluster.
 We will interact with Cassandra by executing commands in the three terminals:
 * `bash-terminal` is for using utilities like `nodetool` and `grep`;
-* `cqlsh-terminal` is for running the CQL shell;
+* `cqlsh-terminal` is for executing CQL statements using a CQL shell;
-* `python-terminal` is for interacting with Cassandra via a Python client.
+* `python-terminal` is for interacting with Cassandra via a Python client using a DSE Driver.

+_Wait until the Cassandra cluster is successfully started._

 ✅ Use `nodetool` in `bash-terminal` to verify that Cassandrais is running:
 ```